.jpg)

 One-Day Only Volunteer/Student/Small Org $155

 We value your participation in the summit!
 All summit event venues are ADA accessible.
-Interpreters and other accommodations available upon request.
+Interpreters and other accommodations are available upon request.
 Please reach out to steph.noll@oregontrailscoalition.org with questions or accommodations requests for summit session and/or fields.

-Hotel Reservations
+Transportation and Hotel Reservations

 Summit Archive